ricardo717/GettingAndCleaningDataProject/README.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

-## R Markdown

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:

 Peer-graded Assignment: Getting and Cleaning Data Course Project
 This repository is a Ricardo Gutiérrez submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.